jpjubenot/ansible-post-install-my-fedora/README_EN.md

 Like you understand this project will install some softwares and modify your files system, then you need privilegies to execute it.

+<p>Be sure, your Fedora system is up to date before starting !!</p>

 I suggest to create a folder to download the complete script.

 <code>mkdir Depot-Git && cd Depot-Git</code>